 Data provided through a complex network of air monitoring stations located throughout Jefferson County determine the quality of ambient air in the county.
-In 2012 the network consisted of 13 monitoring sites (Figure 3.1) with 39 air monitors and 7 collocated monitors.
-The criteria air pollutants monitored at these sites were carbon monoxide (CO), lead (Pb), ozone (O3), particulates 10 microns and less in size (PM10), particulates 2.5 microns and less in size (PM{2.5}), and sulfur dioxide (SO2).
+In 2014 the network consisted of 10 monitoring sites (Figure 3.1) with 33 air monitors and 7 collocated monitors at those sites.
+The criteria air pollutants monitored at these sites were carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO2), ozone (O3), particulate matter 2.5 microns and less in size (PM{2.5}), particulate matter 10 microns and less in size (PM10), and sulfur dioxide (SO2).
 Most of the air monitors in the network are classified as one of the following: State and Local Air Monitoring Station (SLAMS), Special Purpose Monitoring (SPM), or National Core Multi-pollutant (NCore) based on the general monitoring objectives.

 The objective of the SLAMS network is to collect data that provide an overview of the state's air quality used in the development of statewide control strategies.
 The NCore network is a nation-wide multipollutant network that integrates several advanced measurement systems for particles, pollutant gases, and meteorology.
 This multi-pollutant approach benefits health assessments, emissions strategy development, and future monitoring efforts.
-The monitoring sites in Jefferson County that observe criteria pollutant concentrations that are used for compliance with the National Ambient Air Quality Standards (NAAQS) come from the SLAMS and NCore networks and are shown in Table 3.1.
+The monitoring sites in Jefferson County that observe criteria pollutant concentrations that are used for compliance with the National Ambient Air Quality Standards (NAAQS) come from the SLAMS and NCore networks (Table 3.1).
 Data shown in subsequent sections of this report are from these two networks.